Program Overview

 To be qualified for the B.H.S. degree, subsequent certification, state licensure (where applicable), and employment as a Radiologic Technologist in Therapy (Radiation Therapist) the candidate must demonstrate competency in five requisite areas: observation and sensory; communication; motor; intellectual-conceptual; and behavioral and social attributes.
 Students are required to demonstrate said competencies to provide safe and effective medical care in a wide variety of clinical environments.

 The Baptist Health Sciences University Radiation Therapy program is committed to the admission and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University policies and procedures and contacting Access Services.
 A candidate must be able to perform these outlined technical standards in an independent manner.

 The national board examinations for radiation therapy may have more stringent technical standards than outlined in this document.

 Students who accept an offer of admission from the Radiation Therapy program will be required to sign an affirmation regarding compliance with the technical standards.
-Should a student's ability to meet the technical standards change at any point in the academic program, it is the responsibility of the student to report this to the Program Chair and Office of Disability Services.
+Should a student's ability to meet the technical standards change at any point in the academic program, it is the responsibility of the student to report this to the Program Chair and Access Services.

 Observation and Sensory